 - You could also move into promotion or management of the game.

-The English Institute of Sport (EIS) Sheffield, is home to the only World Snooker Academy.
+The English Institute of Sport (EIS) Sheffield is home to Star Snooker Academy, which coaches players from all over the world.
 This has been the training ground for many top players.
 On 26 April 2013 the first Ladies' Day was held at the Crucible Theatre Sheffield, to promote the sport to girls and women.
 (The Crucible is the location of the Snooker World Championships).

 The following organisations may be able to provide further information.